Why should Christians oppose the Equality Act?

 The Equality Act would curtail religious freedom protections, violate the consciences of pro-life healthcare professionals and faith-based hospitals, undermine civil rights protections for women and girls, and ultimately overrule the consciences of millions of Americans.

 The Equality Act fails to uphold human dignity in its attempt to codify the demands of the Sexual Revolution.
 While the proposed intention of this legislation is to protect individuals who identify as LGBT, the bill would instead steamroll the consciences of millions of people.
-As Russell Moore, president of the ERLC, often notes, “A government that can pave over the consciences of some can steamroll over dissent everywhere.”
 The Equality Act undermines foundational Constitutional freedoms in its pursuit of what may be momentary cultural affirmations.

 The vote was 224-206, with all Democrats and three Republicans voting in favor of the legislation.
 The Republicans who voted for the act were Brian K. Fitzpatrick of Pennsylvania and John Katko and Tom Reed of New York.